-We are a medical device company focused on the design and development of a non-invasive, point-of-care instrument to assist in the early diagnosis of melanoma.
+We are a medical device company focused on the design and development of a non-invasive, point-of-care instrument to aid in the detection of early melanoma.
 Our principal product, MelaFind®, features a hand-held imaging device that emits multiple wavelengths of light to capture images of suspicious pigmented skin lesions and extract data.
 We currently do not have any commercialized products or any source of revenue.
-In 2006 we completed an exclusive sale and licensing agreement with KaVo Dental GmbH ("KaVo"), a leading dental equipment manufacturer and subsidiary of Danaher Corporation, to further develop and commercialize DIFOTI®.
-In accordance with the terms of the agreement, KaVo paid us an up-front sum and made a second payment to us in July 2007.
-KaVo will pay us an annual royalty based on the number of DIFOTI® related systems sold per calendar year following commercial re-launch.
-The Company began earning the contractual minimum royalty in the second half of 2008 and earned the minimum royalty in 2009 as KaVo had not re-launched the product as of year end.
+All of our historical revenues have come from activities and products that have since been discontinued.